oroinc/orocommerce/UPGRADE-1.4.md

 ProductBundle
 ------------

-Enabled API for ProductImage and ProductImageType and added documentation of usage in Product API
+Enabled API for ProductImage and ProductImageType and added documentation of usage in Product API.

+Product images and unit information for the grid are now part of the search index.
+In order to see image changes, for example, immediate reindexation is required.

+- Class `Oro\Bundle\ProductBundle\EventListener\FrontendProductDatagridListener`
+    - changed signature of `addProductImages` method.
+Removed the `$productIds` parameter.
+    - changed signature of `addProductUnits` method.
+Removed the `$productIds` parameter.
+    - dependency on `RegistryInterface` will soon be removed. `getProductRepository` and `getProductUnitRepository` flagged as deprecated.
+- Class `Oro\Bundle\ProductBundle\EventListener\WebsiteSearchProductIndexerListener`
+    - signature of `__construct` changed.
+Added dependencies: `RegistryInterface`, `AttachmentManager`